AndreyTeets/DotNetDBTools/README.md

 ```

 ## How is 'SQL Server Data Tools (SSDT)' different?
-Although it provides analogous declaritive means for database structure description it still has to drag all the history of renames to make publish correctly work to support renames.
+Although it provides analogous declaritive means for defining database objects it still has to drag all the history of renames to make publish correctly work to support renames.
 Plus it's only available for MSSQL.

 ## How is 'Entity framework' different?
-Also provides declarative means for database structure description with different syntax, but publishing process is entirely different and relies on dragging the whole history of every change done to database.
-Also DotNetDBTools is not an ORM, it just provides means to describe and deploy database structure and analysis on this structure.
+Also provides declarative means for defining database structure with different syntax, but publishing process is entirely different and relies on dragging the whole history of every change done to database.
+Also DotNetDBTools is not an ORM, it just provides means to define objects and analysis and deploy it.

 # Supported DBMS
 + MSSQL (oldest tested - 2017, latest tested - 2022)